vladbph/cymatix-doc/README.md

     "t_artist":"Def Leppard"
 }
 ```
-and now it needs to decide where to play the music or should we ask user?
+now it needs to decide where to play the music or should we ask user?
 Sure, we may ask, but what if we take the challenge of figuring out automatically.
 Assuming that we have speaker's `proximity sensor data` available on the phone - there are two ways to solve this.
 I said - `it needs to decide` meaning that phone having the intent and proximity info to the closest speaker starts playing music there.
 Problem solved!
 Yes... but.
 This is not 'good' solution and here is why:
 1. The decision is made by client device
 2. The decision is based on hardcoded logic